About Traditional Chinese Medicine

 Encompassing thousands of years of history, Traditional Chinese Medicine (TCM) is a summary of the accomplishments that comprise an important cultural component within China’s cultural mosaic.

-TCM is a subject that deals with physiology and pathology, as well as diagnosis, prevention and treatment of disease.
-TCM considers the body of a man and the natural world as an inseparable whole.
-Using the method of synthetic analysis TCM on the macroscopic point of view studies dynamic intrinsic relationships of the body and the relationship between interior and exterior environments and then make clear basic physiology to serve medical practice.
+TCM is a subject that deals with physiology and pathology, as well as the diagnosis, prevention, and treatment of disease.
+TCM considers the body of a person and the natural world as an inseparable whole.
+Using the method of synthetic analysis, TCM from the macroscopic point of view studies the dynamic intrinsic relationships of the body and the relationship between interior and exterior environments and then makes clear basic physiology to serve medical practice.

 After long-term medical practice and revision, as well as thousands of years of clinical tests and improvements, TCM has evolved into a unique medical system with very special ways of diagnosis, theory, and medication.